We're Your Tree Care and Tree Removal Partner!

 Another invasive, the spotted lanternfly, is inching west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Just as you wouldn’t miss visiting a doctor for years on end, don’t risk the health of your trees.
+Just as you wouldn’t skip seeing a doctor for years on end, don’t risk the well-being of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to Cedar Park.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Cedar Park, WI